Tetrakern/fictioneer/DOCUMENTATION.md

 ### Latest Stories

 Renders a multi-column grid of small cards, showing the latest four stories ordered by publishing date, descending.
+Note that the `list` type behaves a bit different with the parameters.

 * **count:** Limit stories to any positive number, although you should keep it reasonable.
 Default `4`.
-* **type:** Either `default` or `compact`.
+* **type:** Either `default`, `compact`, or `list`.
 The compact variant is smaller with less data.
 * **author:** Only show stories of a specific author.
 Make sure to spell the _username_ right.
 * **order:** Either `desc` (descending) or `asc` (ascending).
 Default `desc`.
 * **orderby:** The default is `date`, but you can also use `modified` and [more](https://developer.wordpress.org/reference/classes/wp_query/#order-orderby-parameters).